Art-Sells/Arells/Build-Notes.md

 - - Profits: acdVatops (formatCurrency from HPMMASSTester.tsx)

 #### Import (Page)
-- Import Wrapped Bitcoin to ensure your investments never lose value (on Arbitrum)
+- Import Bitcoin to ensure your investments never lose value (on Base)
 - - Modal: Preparing (B) Wallet (to create wallet (take from concept)) {loads in signer.tsx when createBTCwallet is invoked after first if try event}

 #### Metatags/ Description (Home)